 The waterfall is located just off the A684, on Curlow Close between Harmby Parish Pinfold and a local’s home.

 Alternatively, if they are full, there’s another rather large open hard-standing area between Lower Wensleydale Caravan and Motorhome Club Site and Argill, which goes up to Sunnyridge Bed and Breakfast.

 From there it’s just a short walk over the road to Curlow Close and on to the waterfall.
 The waterfall benefits from being situated just 100m so back from the road down a small passageway and down some steps making it easy to find.

 We visited on a sunny day (around 22 degrees) but still found it relatively cold once we got under the large trees that cover the waterfall so consider bringing a jacket.

 While there is a couple of steps the pathway is otherwise relatively well kept and restricted by fencing and in some areas barbed wire (I assume to prevent any further graffiti to some of the rocks).

 After crossing a small bridge you’ll come to the waterfall area.
 Unlike some of the other waterfalls in the Yorkshire Dales, this waterfall is relatively small and not one you could swim in or really even eat a picnic near.

 There’s no seating and a limited viewing area due to the position of the trees, rocks and the waterfall.

-Much like the other groups who were visiting the waterfall the same time as us, we walked onwards past the waterfall and round under the trees at the other side of the small beck believing that we could walk a circular route back the way we came.
+Much like the other groups who were visiting the waterfall at the same time as us, we walked onwards past the waterfall and round under the trees at the other side of the small beck believing that we could walk a circular route back the way we came.
 This isn’t the case.